 - Mehr (marriage-gift) to be paid by the groom to the bride either immediately (muajjal) or deferred (muakhkhar), or a combination of both.

-Secondary Requirements of Nikah in Islam:
+Secondary Nikah Requirements in Islam:

 - Written marriage contract (“Aqd-Nikah”) signed by the bride and the groom and witnessed by the two adult and sane witnesses.